ryan-mcclue/musings/workflow.md

 if (tex.valid) {}
 ```
 Use stb approach for library design
+Have struct argument for large number of configuration options
 Request allocators, or memory; don't allocate
 In fact, don't call any OS specific calls. request hem